nohajc/resman/README.md

 // IDs can be arbitrary but they should be unique across all translation units in your project ...
 ```
 This header will be used to access the resources from your application code.
+If you include it and compile your project now, you will get a linker error because the resources were just declared.

-To actually embed all the files, run __rescomp__:
+To actually embed all the files, run __rescomp__ on the same header file:
 ```sh
 $ rescomp resource_list.h -o resource_bundle.o [-R resource_search_path] [-I resman_include_path]
 ```